AllenInstitute/sonata/docs/SONATA_DEVELOPER_GUIDE.md

 ### Simulation output - Reports

 The output of the simulation is reported based on the specifications of the output variables described in the simulation configuration file under the "reports" block.
-Spikes are always reported, and a report specification needn’t be specified to have the simulation report the spikes.
-Simulators are expected to write spike reports to a file called spikes.h5 (whole file format is explained [below](#spike_file)) located at the output_dir.

 There can be one or more reports in the block, each one identified by a unique name: